WILLIAM PAUL THOMAS

 ABOUT WILLIAM PAUL THOMAS

-William Paul Thomas is a visual artist based in Durham, North Carolina.
-His work is centered on making images to record his life experiences and observations.
-For over 10 years he has created intimate painted portraits of everyday people that he chooses as a way of recognizing their significance in his life’s path.
-In addition to painting and drawing, he also experiments with video and photography to capture idiosyncratic, abstracted depictions of love, joy, and adversity.
-He earned a Bachelor of Fine Art degree in Studio Art from the University of Wisconsin-Whitewater and a Master of Fine Art Degree in Studio Art from the University of North Carolina-Chapel Hill.
-He is currently an adjunct visual art instructor at Guilford College
+William Paul Thomas is a visual artist and educator based in Durham, North Carolina.
+His work is centered on making images to record his life experiences and to capture idiosyncratic depictions of love and adversity.
+For two decades he has created intimate painted portraits of everyday people.
+In 2009 he completed a Bachelor of Fine Art degree in Studio Art at the University of Wisconsin-Whitewater and in 2013 he became an alumnus of UNC-Chapel Hill’s Master of Fine Art Program.
+He is currently the Visiting Assistant Professor of Painting Foundations at Guilford College in Greensboro, North Carolina.